libialany/pycheck/README.md

 ## Description

-This module allows you to check if the most recent release from a github repo is newer than the version localy on the users PC.
+This module allows you to check if the most recent release from a GitHub repo is newer than the version locally on the users PC.

 ## Table of Contents